City Guide 2026

 Is Las Vegas safe for expats?

-Las Vegas has a safety index of 55/100 (higher is safer).
-Las Vegas has moderate safety levels.
-Standard precautions are recommended, especially at night in less-trafficked areas.
-Healthcare quality is rated 66/100.
+Las Vegas has a safety index of 45/100 (higher is safer).
+Las Vegas requires heightened awareness.
+Stick to well-known neighborhoods, avoid walking alone at night, and take standard urban safety precautions.
+Healthcare quality is rated 53/100.

 What is the weather like in Las Vegas?